leminhosdev/leminhosdev/README.md

 <p align="left">
 </p>

-<h1 align="center">Hi, I'm atom</h1>
+<h1 align="center">Hi, I'm Lucas</h1>
-<h3 align="center">A passionate frontend developer from Uzbekistan.
-Someone who adheres to idealism.
+<h3 align="center">A passionate frontend developer from Brazil Someone who adheres to idealism.
 It can be anything as long as you put in the hard work.
 Sarcasm is something you come up with a lot when you talk.
 I am fun to work with.
 I don't like doing the same job over and over again. i always like to learn new things from other people like helping others solve their problems.</h3>